Hi all. Miss me? I missed you.

 1) Unless really, really into the game, my players can be a bit lazy.
-This means they are not proactive in the game and I have to do all the work.
+This means they are not proactive in the game, and I have to do all the work.
 I don't mind working hard on a good game, heck I love it, but I don't like feeling that it's all on me.
-In our recent M&M 3E game I feel that way.
+In our recent M&M 3E game I felt that way.
 We haven't played Marvel Heroic for more then a one shot so I can't say how they would take to it as a campaign.
-It seems they are most proactive in Champions, actually generally plot and subplot ideas themselves are pursuing exploration of the setting.
+It seems they are most proactive in Champions, actually generating plot and subplot ideas themselves, and pursuing exploration of the setting.

 2) Some of the players are kinda old school, some are kinda new school and the setting that works best seems to be the Champions one.
 I think I made M&M 3E/Freedom City too Silver Age-y feeling.
 Again, unfair to Marvel in this case 'cause we haven't really played it enough to know if the Marvel universe setting and tone might be just the mix we need.

 Conrad is not really feeling his M&M character.
 Not sure why.
 I love it and think the character has the potential to be awesome.
 His Champions character concept is...well brilliant...but hasn't he gotten to really play him yet.
 Ray likes his M&M character but the character is really a thinking character.
 Sometimes he's in the thick of things and sometimes he's more in background.

 Ray has no problem with this and neither do I do one of the new players perceives it as contributing to a slow game (more on that in a bit).
 Ray has not made a Champions guy yet.